Alternate title: JS dev shocked to learn Rust is indeed a low-level language

 s, where a char

 is a 1 byte ASCII character.
-Since the size of each character is fixed, the program can identify exactly where a character within a string is in the memory - it is iterable.
-This is why you can access characters in a string via index.
+Since the size of each character is fixed, the program can pinpoint exactly where a character is located in the memory; the string is iterable.

 //JS